matatk/audiochart/index.md

 Development is carried out in a [test-driven](http://en.wikipedia.org/wiki/Test-driven_development) manner.
 A Gruntfile is provided to run the tests and automate things like linting and minification.
 The `pre-commit` hook can be used to ensure only code that passes tests is committed (it does this by running Grunt).
 You can make a symlink from the `.git/hooks/` directory to it and thus it (and the tests) will be run before you are asked for a commit message.

-[Unit tests can be run in-browser](http://matatk.agrip.org.uk/audiochart/test/) or via the Gruntfile (printing output to the terminal).
-You can also view the [test coverage details](http://matatk.agrip.org.uk/audiochart/test/coverage/).
+When building the software locally, unit tests are automatically run in Chrome and Firefox.
+The [unit tests are also run on Travis](https://travis-ci.org/matatk/audiochart/) (as part of a build).
+You can view the [test coverage details](http://matatk.agrip.org.uk/audiochart/coverage/).
 In addition, [internal API documentation](http://matatk.agrip.org.uk/audiochart/doc/internal/) is available.

-**Warning:** AudioChart is still fairly early in development, so the internal APIs are changing quite fast.
+**Warning:** AudioChart is still fairly early in development, so the APIs are changing quite fast.

 ### Setting up for development

-The build process uses Grunt and therefore also Node.
+The build process uses npm and therefore also Node.
 You can get set up for development as follows (most of these instructions require the use of a command line).

  1. Install [Node](https://nodejs.org/) (if you're a Mac user doing this via [Homebrew](http://brew.sh) is recommended: `brew install node`).
- 2. Install [Grunt](http://gruntjs.com) globally via `npm -g install grunt-cli` in order to be able to run the `grunt` command in any directory.
- 3. Get AudioChart's code by using `git clone https://github.com/matatk/audiochart.git` or [downloading a ZIP of the latest code](https://github.com/matatk/audiochart/archive/gh-pages.zip).
+ 2. Get AudioChart's code by using `git clone https://github.com/matatk/audiochart.git` or [downloading a ZIP of the latest code](https://github.com/matatk/audiochart/archive/gh-pages.zip).
- 4. Locally install AudioChart's dependencies by running `npm install` in the newly-cloned/extracted `audiochart/` directory (the packages will be stored inside `node_modules/`).
+ 3. Locally install AudioChart's dependencies by running `npm install` in the newly-cloned/extracted `audiochart/` directory (the packages will be stored inside `node_modules/`).
- 5. Running `grunt` will lint the code, run the tests and make a minified production version.
+ 4. Issuing `npm run build` will lint the code, run the tests and make a minified production version.

 **Windows users:** this has not yet been extensively tested on Windows, but it doesn't use anything platform-specific, so should work fine.
 Please file a bug if you encounter any problems.